-- 3 Includes 4,000 shares of Series A convertible preferred stock beneficially owned by LNK Partners and its affiliates.
-See Note 6 to the prior table.
+Includes 4,000 shares of Series A convertible preferred stock beneficially owned by LNK Partners and its affiliates.
+See Note 4 to the prior table.
 Mr. Landau is the sole managing member of LNK Partners' ultimate general partner.
-Accordingly, Mr. Landau may be deemed to be an indirect beneficial owner of shares held by LNK Partners - 4 Mr. Stahl is a partner of Apax Partners, L.P.
-Certain affiliates of Apax Partners, L.P. may be deemed to beneficially own 5,463,435 shares of our Common Stock.
-See Note 2 to the prior table.
+Accordingly, Mr. Landau may be deemed to be an indirect beneficial owner of shares held by LNK Partners.